Tung Chung: Public libraries

 Hong Kong Public Libraries operates Tung Chung Public Library, which is located in the Tung Chung Municipal Services Building.

 Future development

 The planned population for Tung Chung New Town is projected at 124,000 residents.
-The expansion will expand the new town to the west and east of the existing New Town.
+The expansion will expand the New Town to the west and east of the existing one.
 It will provide 49,400 residential flats as proposed under the P & E study.
 Land has been reserved at the expansion area for recreational, education and community use like sport grounds and schools, the first population intake is targeted for the early 2020s.
 The project will include reclaiming 130 hectares (ha) of land.